Kaiser-Yang/vimwiki/blog/2025/words.md

 # a/A

+## advent

+An advent is the arrival beginning of an important person, thing, or event.

+During the advent of radio, very few programs actually played music.

 ## arthritis

 Arthritis is a disease that causes the joints of the body to become painful and swollen.